imoralescs/imoralescs.github.io/aws.md

 5. Our previous terminal command, create a serverless project by choosing **AWS Nodejs** template and adding the name `simpleLambda`.
 When creating a new service is finished, we will see file structure in the project folder:

 * **serverless.yml** - a YAML file where we will define configurations for our service, such as AWS Resources (S3, DynamoDB, etc), Region, Nodejs Runtime, we want to use and also our service’s functions configurations.
 * **handler.js** - Initial Javascript file , created by serverless, that is supposed to be the place where we will write our function’s logic.
-Rename the file’s name with name of entity that our function interacts with (e.g. blog, product, task, etc).

 ```javascript
 'use strict';